nadeemabdulhamid/csc121-fall2024/class13-mutation/work/homework.md

 For now, we will assume that everyone has at most one child.
 Add fields (`name`, `mom`, `dad`, `child`) and methods so that the test class below works.

 1. Define two overloaded constructors.
 One takes just a name and initializes a Person's mom and dad to unknowns.
-The second one takes parents and should set each of the parents' `child` to
+The second one takes parents and should set each of the parents' `child` to the object that is being constructed (`this`) using the `updateChild` method -- see next.

 2. Add an `updateChild(IPerson child)` method to the class hiearchy.
 For unknowns, this method does nothing.
 For a `Person` it sets their child.